F1's older voices should be cut: Hamilton

 “But I am still here, still standing strong and trying to do my work and pushing diversity.
 Discrimination exists.
 It is still all around us.
 Enough is enough.”

-An F1 spokesperson said: “The comments made by Bernie Ecclestone are his personal views and are in very stark contrast to the position of the modern values of our sport.”
+“The comments made by Bernie Ecclestone are his personal views and are in very stark contrast to the position of the modern values of our sport,” a spokesperson said.

 Meanwhile, the British Racing Drivers’ Club has suspended the honorary membership of triple Formula One world champion Nelson Piquet for his slur on Hamilton.